prehire/dump-reader/README.md

 ```

 To solve this, in the project directory, issue the following and the database volume will be deleted and the initialization script will re-load any data in the `dumps` directory:
-`docker-compose down --remove-orphans`
+`sh bin/clean.sh`

 ## Trouble-Shooting
-1. You may see erorrs during the dump load process, but this is OK.
+1. You may see errors during the dump load process, but this is OK.
-2. Ensure that ports 8000 and 5432 are free on your host machine.
+2. Ensure that ports 5050 and 5432 are free on your host machine.
   * `lsof -i <PORT>` can help determine this
 3. Ensure that *ONLY* psql data dump files are in the dumps directory